 Our Financial Crime Prevention Training Course will help your employees understand what financial crimes are, how to prevent them and what to do if they suspect a financial crime may occur.

-Versions available as part of our Compliance Essentials and FCA Compliance Libraries.
+Versions available as part of our Compliance Essentials, FCA Compliance and Insurance Compliance Libraries.

 This course will prepare your employees to: